Jonathan India Player Props: Reds vs. Astros

-On Friday, Jonathan India (.500 slugging percentage in past 10 games, including two home runs) and the Cincinnati Reds play the Houston Astros, whose starting pitcher will be J.P.
-France.
-First pitch is at 8:10 PM ET.
+On Saturday, Jonathan India (coming off going 0-for-4) and the Cincinnati Reds face the Houston Astros, whose starting pitcher will be Brandon Bielak.
+First pitch is at 4:10 PM ET.

-In his most recent game, he racked up two extra-base hits (2-for-4 with a double, a home run and two RBI) against the Royals.

 Jonathan India Game Info & Props vs. the Astros